Find out more about the vibrant, dynamic and exciting social scene at Newcastle University.

 The trips are open to and enjoyed by students of all schools at the University, but are of particular interest (and academic value) to history, classics and archaeology students.

-The Student-Staff Committee (Undergraduate and Postgraduate) is made up of both staff and student representatives.
+The Student Voice Committee (Undergraduate and Postgraduate) is made up of both staff and student representatives.
 Its aim is to improve communication between the two and discuss matters of mutual concern.

-Any issues raised by the Student-Staff Committees are passed to the Board of Studies for more formal discussion.
+Any issues raised by the Student Voice Committees are passed to the Board of Studies for more formal discussion.

 Details of your degree and stage representative can be found below and on the notice board in the Student Lounge in the Armstrong Building.

 Student Voice Committee member nominations for Chair and Deputy Chair will take place during the first meeting.

 The School of History, Classics and Archaeology offers both academic support and pastoral support.
 Further support is offered by central University services.